- Designation: Official Statistics

-Estimates are available at the UK and UK country level of turnover, number of businesses, imports, exports, employees (in full-time equivalents) and capital investment.
+Estimates are available at the UK and country level for turnover, number of businesses, imports, exports, employees (in full-time equivalents) and capital investment.

 The survey only collects data on direct LCREE activity and not indirect activity (that is, the additional activity in the economy generated because of demand for the products of LCREE-active firms, the wages they pay to employees, or the increase in demand for the inputs used by businesses directly active in the LCREE).

-LCREE activity does not have to be the main activity of a business for a business to be counted as active in the LCREE economy.
+LCREE activity does not have to be the main activity of a business for it to be counted as active in the LCREE.

 The Low Carbon and Renewable Energy Economy (LCREE) Survey was designed to provide estimates of the LCREE in the UK, following demand for official statistics on this topic.
 The survey was conducted for the first time in 2015, for the reporting year 2014.

-Results from the survey can be used to provide estimates of activity in 17 LCREE sectors as outlined in the questionnaire (PDF, 212KB).
-Estimates of turnover, number of businesses, imports, exports, employment and capital assets are available at the UK and UK-country level.
+LCREE Survey results can be used to provide estimates of activity in 17 LCREE sectors as outlined in the LCREE sector and codes and descriptions (.doc, 25.4KB).
+Estimates of turnover, employment, number of businesses, imports, exports and capital assets are available at the UK and country level.

-Sample respondents are weighted to represent a number of non-sampled businesses within the same stratum.
-As many nil returns are received, estimates are calculated using a two-stage process in combination with Winsorisation, to improve the quality of results.
-Standard errors are calculated assuming that the estimator of the population total is a product of independent random variables and takes into account both the variability in the estimate of the proportion of non-zero LCREE activity and the variability of the estimate of the population total assuming all non-zero response.
+Sample respondents are weighted to represent the number of non-sampled businesses within the same stratum.
+As many nil returns are received, estimates are calculated using a two-stage process in combination with one-sided Winsorisation (an averaging method that limits extreme values), to improve the quality of results.
+Standard errors are calculated assuming that the estimator of the population total is a product of independent random variables.
+This calculation considers both the variability in the estimate of the proportion of non-zero LCREE activity and the variability of the estimate of the population total assuming all non-zero response.

-the Department for Business, Energy and Industrial Strategy (BEIS) uses estimates from the LCREE Survey as an informative framework for the development of cross-cutting and sector-level policies across the clean growth and climate change areas.
+The Department for Energy Security and Net Zero (DESNZ) uses estimates from the LCREE Survey as an informative framework for the development of cross-cutting and sector-level policies across the clean growth and climate change areas.

-LCREE Survey estimates are published in the biennial Energy in Northern Ireland compendium publication; the data are used in briefing to policy colleagues regarding the size of the low-carbon economy in Northern Ireland and will be used in any review of the Northern Ireland Strategic Energy Framework
+LCREE Survey estimates are published in the biennial Energy in Northern Ireland compendium publication; the data are used in briefings to policy colleagues regarding the size of the low carbon economy in Northern Ireland and will be used in any review of the Northern Ireland Strategic Energy Framework.

-several government departments regularly use LCREE data for general briefing to ministers and to inform responses to Parliamentary Questions that are received regarding the size of the low-carbon economy
+Several other government departments regularly use LCREE data for general briefing to ministers and to inform responses to Parliamentary Questions that are received regarding the size of the low carbon economy.

-estimates from the LCREE Survey may be used to contribute to international monitoring and regulation; for example, they are used to help fulfil regulatory required statistics such as estimates of the Environmental Goods and Services Sector produced under the UN System of Environmental Economic Accounting (UN SEEA) framework and to contribute to Sustainable Development Goal (SDG) indicators such as Indicator 7.b.1: Investment in Energy Efficiency as a proportion of GDP
+Estimates from the LCREE Survey may be used to contribute to international monitoring and regulation; for example, they are used to help fulfil regulatory required statistics such as estimates of the Environmental Goods and Services Sector produced under the UN System of Environmental Economic Accounting (UN SEEA) framework and to contribute to Sustainable Development Goal (SDG) indicators such as Indicator 7.b.1: Investment in Energy Efficiency as a proportion of Gross Domestic Product (GDP).

-estimates from the LCREE Survey are used in combination with national accounts information to help provide an indication of the indirect economic impacts of activity in the LCREE (see Annex 1)
+Estimates from the LCREE Survey are used in combination with national accounts information to help provide an indication of the indirect economic impacts of activity in the LCREE (see Indirect activity in the LCREE).